 Surgical Implications

 Surgeons frequently encounter serous membranes during abdominal, thoracic, and cardiac procedures.
-Knowledge of the anatomical relationships and potential complications associated with these membranes is essential for safe and effective surgery Practical, not theoretical..
+Knowledge of the anatomical relationships and potential complications associated with these membranes is essential for safe and effective surgery Most people skip this — try not to.
+Still holds up..

 Serous Membranes and Cancer